 Distracted Studying Won't Help You

 Modern college students certainly have to deal with many distractions.
 It's crucial that these distractions don't negatively affect your studying time.
 Unfortunately, many college students believe they can adequately study while texting their friends or visiting Facebook.
 If you want to truly study, get away from your mobile phone and avoid constantly checking social media.

 Give Yourself a Break

 While studying is necessary, it doesn't have to be your entire life.
 Considering that, it's important to take regular breaks while studying.
+LAAFA advises to avoid relying on caffeine and other stimulants, as these are only a temporary fix and not a replacement for actual rest.
 If you need to implement a scheduling system, try the Pomodoro Technique.
 The Pomodoro Technique was developed during the 1980s.
 This technique involves working for 25 minutes blocks, followed by a five-minute break.
 After completing your fourth work block, take a break for 30 minutes.
 While this might sound a little complicated, there are many apps and programs that automatically track your Pomodoro progress.

 In closing, it's understandable to wonder how to properly study as a college student.
 It's important to study regularly instead of cramming information.
 Finding the right environment works wonders for improving your study habits.
 Be sure to avoid falling into the trap of distracted studying.
 Lastly, make sure that you're giving yourself adequate time for breaks.

 Need a little bit more help in setting up your productive study session?
 Looking for tutoring in your courses?
 Contact us now and let us help you achieve success in your educational career!